grafana/loki/production/README.md

 1. Grafana should now be available at http://localhost:3000/.
 Log in with `admin` / `admin` and follow the [steps for configuring the datasource in Grafana](../docs/querying.md#grafana), using `http://loki:3100` for the URL field.

-_Note_: When running locally, promtail starts before loki is ready.
+**Note:** When running locally, promtail starts before loki is ready.
 This can lead to the error message "Data source connected, but no labels received."
 After a couple seconds, Promtail will forward all newly created log messages correctly.
 Until this is fixed we recommend [building and running from source](#build-and-run-from-source).

 For instructions on how to query Loki, see [our usage docs](../docs/querying.md).